ding-lab/CromwellRunner/README.md

 # Quick start - CPTAC3, one case

+## Set up project config

+Edit README.project.md with relevant details about your project

+copy appropriate Project.config.sh from example_workflows to base directory, and the config files to ./config

-Set up environment.
-This is currently specific to MGI
+Set up environment
 ```
 tmux new -s C3L-02395
 bash 00_start_docker.sh MGI